 - Israelite men were allowed to sell their daughters as slaves/wives to polygamists who were allowed to brutally beat them with weapons and essentially, murder them.

-- The Ten Commandments were written soley for men.
+- The Ten Commandments were written solely for men.
 Women were considered mere property.

 - The Bible itself proves Matthew’s “Virgin-Birth” claim is a fraud.
 Jesus cannot be the “Son of God.”

-- Matthew and Luke fudged their gospels replacing words Mark attributed to Jesus with blatant lies.
+- Matthew and Luke replaced words that Mark attributed to Jesus with blatant lies.

 - The Bible has roots in pagan astrology, i.e., sun worship.

 I support all of these claims with scripture using multiple translations and references to the original Hebrew and Greek.
 I usually cite the New Revised Standard Version Bible which I realize is not everyone’s preferred Bible.
 However, most of the verses I cite appear virtually the same in other popular translations.
-Where there are substantial differences, I mention them.
-Incidentally, you will notice that some key passages as they are rendered in the revered Holy Bible: King James Version are clearly fraudulent translations.
+Where there are substantial differences, I deal with them.
+Incidentally, you will notice that some key passages as they are rendered in the revered Holy Bible: King James Version are clearly fraudulent.